DeathStar3/varicity-experiment/README.md

   - Orientation: Can be IN, OUT, or IN_OUT.
 Used to change the orientation of the links used to establish the composition level of each element.
   - hierarchy_links: Contains the list of link types used to compose the graph of the city.
   - api_classes: List of names of the API classes used as starting points to build the city.
-  - blacklist: Each class or package in this list will be excluded from the algorithm's parsing.
-  - variables: Names of the variables used to determine the height and the width of the buildings (do not change unless you know the variable names in the source code).
 - Esthetic config: These variables only change some display features and will not relaunch the parsing algorithm:
   - Building:
     - padding: Will change the space between each building